Skip to content

 Script Development / Response Data DFF.RESP

-The return value of a function, in addition to directly returning strings or JSON as before, can be controlled in detail using DFF.RESP(...).
+In addition to directly returning strings or JSON as before, function return values can be controlled in detail using DFF.RESP(...).

 Parameter Type Required / Default Description

-data str/dict/list Required Specifies the data to be returned
+data str/dict/list Required Specifies the data to return.

 content_type str None Specifies the response body type, such as json, text, html, etc.

-headers dict None Specifies the HTTP response headers (no need to repeat Content-Type here)
+headers dict None Specifies HTTP response headers (there is no need to repeat Content-Type here).

-download str False Specifies the download filename and downloads the data as a file
+download str False Specifies the download filename and serves the data as a file download.

-When this parameter is specified, the content_type parameter is ignored
+When this parameter is specified, the content_type parameter no longer takes effect.

 If allow_304 is enabled, allowing browser 304 caching can improve interface performance.
-However, it may also cause the client to fail to get the latest content from the interface in time due to caching.
+However, it may also cause clients to fail to obtain the latest content from the interface in a timely manner due to caching.

-When the download parameter is specified, the system will automatically fill in the Content-Type based on the file extension, and the content_type parameter will be ignored.
+After specifying the download parameter, the system will automatically fill the Content-Type based on the file extension, and the content_type parameter will be ignored.

 Common use cases are as follows: